semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 * `hasResourcePageTemplate` as a **DatatypeProperty** (xsd:string path).
 * `stylesheetPath` as a **DatatypeProperty** (xsd:string path).
 * `TemplatePathShape` enforcing a regex on a **relative path string**.
-* `TemplateMappings` / `TemplateMapping` that still assume string paths, not node IRIs.
+* `TemplateMappings` / `TemplateMapping` that still assume string paths, not knop IRIs.
 * `defaultPlatformConfig` as **instance data embedded in the ontology document**.

 Key structural issues: